What is it?

 These are for more competitive players who can access the latest multiplayer titles and compete against friends or players from around the world online.

-Users are also able to log into their accounts, meaning their loadouts and items are all accessible.
+Users are also able to log into their accounts, meaning their loadouts and items are all accessible to play with.

 Virtural reality (VR) experiences are also on offer, where customers can pay for a 10-minute experience on the HTC Vice or Playstation VR.

 Alongside this there is “couch play”, which features a 65-inch TV and a two-seater sofa.
-This also costs £5 per hour and runs games like FIFA for customers to play each other.
+This also costs £5 per hour and runs games like FIFA for more casual customers to play each other.

-Numerous staff are on hand to offer advice and guide users through the VR experience.
-A refreshment stand selling sweets, drinks and snacks is also available.
+Numerous staff are on hand to offer advice and guide users through the VR experience, while a refreshment stand selling sweets, drinks and snacks is also available for those long tournaments.

 How well does it work?